JustBoorish/BooSprint/ReadMe.txt

 Version 1.4
 - Fixed selector to show upwards when on bottom of screen
 - Changed key press to toggle autosprint as well as sprint
+- Added abilty to reorder pets and sprints in selector

 Version 1.3
 - Fixed crash when player has more than 23 pets